Skip to Content

 16. Lake Marian Track

-Lake Marian Track is my favorite hike on the road to Milford.
+The Lake Marian Track is my favorite hike on the road to Milford – there, I said it!
 There are two walking tracks you can take here depending on how much time you have.
-It’s just a 20-minute walk to the waterfalls and 3 hours return to Lake Marian (one of my personal favorite places to visit on the South Island.)
+It’s just a 20-minute walk to the waterfalls and a 3-hour return hike to Lake Marian.

-From the parking lot, you will walk across a swing bridge before coming to the stunning series of waterfalls – even more majestic after some rainfall.
-If you’re short on time you can stop here and then turn around, however, if you want to see a stunning alpine lake continue on.
-After the falls you’ll continue uphill for about 1.5 hours to Lake Marian.
-This track can get pretty muddy and isn’t well maintained so wear appropriate footwear.
+From the parking lot, you’ll walk across a swing bridge before coming to the stunning series of waterfalls – even more majestic after some rainfall.
+If you’re short on time, you can stop here and then turn around, however, if you want to see a stunning alpine lake (which I highly recommend!), then continue on.

-Lake Marian is an alpine lake in a hanging valley formed by glacial action.
-Like Mirror Lakes, it has stunning reflections of the surrounding mountains on a clear day.
-I actually went for a swim here but it was freezing.
-My first polar dip in NZ actually!
+As for the lake itself, Lake Marian is situated in a hanging valley that was formed by glacial action.
+Like the Mirror Lakes, it has stunning reflections of the surrounding mountains on a clear day.
+I actually went for a swim here, but it was freezing.
+My first polar dip in NZ, actually!

 17. Monkey Creek